mxsolopov/cellvisionai/README.md

-# Application for Segmentation of MSC Culture Photos
+# Application for Segmentation of MSCs Culture Microphotographs

-The web application is designed to automate the process of semantic segmentation of cell culture images using popular neural network models.
-It allows researchers and professionals in biology and medicine to efficiently analyze microscopic photographs and determine, for example, the confluency level of a cell culture.
+The web application is designed to automate the process of semantic segmentation of cell culture microphotographs using popular neural network models.
+It allows researchers in biology and medicine to efficiently analyze microphotographs and determine, for example, the confluency level of a cell culture.

 ## Contents